rsincero/azure-docs/articles/databox/data-box-system-requirements.md

 > [!IMPORTANT]
 > Connection to Data Box shares is not supported via REST for export orders.
+> NFSv4 as a method to transport data into Databox from NFS clients onpremises is supported, but to copy from Databox to Azure Databox supports only REST based transport to Azure.
+Azure File share with NFSv4.1 does not support REST for data access/transfer.

 ### Supported storage accounts